awsdocs/amazon-workspaces-administration-guide/doc_source/migrate-workspaces.md

 ## Migrating a WorkSpace<a name="migration-workspaces"></a>

-You can migrate WorkSpaces through the Amazon Workspaces console, the AWS command line interface \(CLI\), or the Amazon Workspaces API\.
+You can migrate WorkSpaces through the Amazon WorkSpaces console, the AWS CLI or the Amazon WorkSpaces API\.

 **To migrate a WorkSpace**

-1. Open the Workspaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.
+1. Open the WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.

 1. In the navigation pane, choose **WorkSpaces**\.